buildkite/buildkite-community-chat-code-of-conduct/README.md

 ## Addressing Issues

-Only permanent resolutions (such as bans) may be changed.
-To discuss a decision, contact the Buildkite staff at support@buildkite.com and we will review your question.
+To discuss a decision that has been made, contact the Buildkite staff at support@buildkite.com and we will review your question.

 ## License and attribution